 It is used for the identification of any element in an HTML or web page.
 All the major web browser supports XPath.

 Selenium WebDriver supports XPath to find the location of any web element on a web page using XML path expression.

-tagname ➨ It is the name of tag of particular node.
-For example: input, div, img, etc.
+tagname ➨ It is the name of tag of a particular node.
+For example: input, div, img, a, ul, etc.

-@ ➨ It selects attribute like id, name, className, etc.
+@ ➨ It selects attributes like id, name, className, etc.

-Attribute ➨ It is the attribute name of the node.
+Attribute ➨ It is the attribute name of the element or node.
 For example: type, class, name, id, etc.

 The XPath syntax and its terminology are shown in the below figure.